Questions parents ask

 Where and when do you meet?

 Pack meetings are the third Thursday of each month, 6:30 PM, at the Eagles Lodge (13140 Lake Shore Dr, Cedar Lake).
-Den meetings are weekly — your den leader will set the exact cadence when you join.
+Den meetings are usually twice a month — your den leader will set the exact cadence when you join.

-Summer is lighter — a few campouts and outings, no weekly meetings.
+Summer is lighter — a few campouts and outings, no regular den meetings.

 Do I have to camp?